lukasturcani/mol-draw/readme.rst

     M  END
     `);

-    // if isLeft(eg1) returns True - it means parsing the molecule
+    // If isLeft(eg1) returns True - it means parsing the molecule
     // failed, allowing you to gracefully handle the error. if (md.isLeft(eg1))
     {